williamcaban/deploy-quay/README.md

     - Click "Verify Connection"
     - Setup the information and create a super user
     - Setup the Quay configuration providing the ssl keys certificates (Note: Rename `rootCA.pem` to `rootCA.crt` for the wizard to accept it)
-    - Specify the redis server
+    - Specify the redis server (IP from previous step)
+      - Note: redis server with no password
     - Generate the configuration
 -  Downlaod the resulting `quay-config.tar.gz` to the working directory (the one with the Ansible playbooks)
+-  Complete instruction on the wizard
 -  Stop and remove the quay config container
     ```
     sudo podman kill quay-config